 When you have smaller properties to deal with, the returns are much lower.
 The work it takes to originate the loans and raise equity is almost the same amount as if you were to originate a large multi-family residential property.

 When I first invested in real estate crowdfunding, I used RealtyShares, which is unfortunately no more.
 One of RealtyShares downfalls was that it got into single family properties and got out too late.

-Further, residential fix and flip (single family properties) were operated by much smaller sponsors with less of a track record.
-In other words, sponsor quality was not as high as with larger institutional commercial property.
+RealtyMogul smartly realized that residential fix and flip (single family properties) are operated by much smaller sponsors with less of a track record.
+In other words, sponsor quality is not as high as with larger institutional commercial real estate.

 Why RealtyMogul Smartly Got Out Of Single Family Residential

 Private money lending has traditionally been a local activity.
 A guy with money makes a loan to a local developer to buy, rehab (aka “fix”) and sell (“flip”, or sell quickly) the property at a profit.
 The local lender knows the market well and is more than happy to take the property if the borrower fails to pay.

 The purely local nature of fix and flip lending changed with online lenders having nationwide reach and access to tremendous amounts of capital, either from retail or institutional investors.
 At one point, RealtyMogul had in hand nearly $1 billion in capital commitments to purchase fix and flip loans from institutional buyers.